rayyanshuda/borough-battle/README.md

 The scores are tallied and the player with the most points wins.
 If the score is tied, then the player with the most boroughs wins.
 If that is also a tie, then the computer wins

-Have fun playing this game :)
+Have fun playing my game :)